-"The environmental impact assessment was compromised as the Applicant failed to comply with the requirements prescribed in Section 24(1A)(c) of the NEMA in relation to any procedure
+"The environmental impact assessment was compromised as the Applicant failed to comply with the requirements prescribed in Section 24(1A)(c) of the NEMA in relation to any procedure relating to public consultation and information gathering.
+The draft EIAR was subjected to public review for a period less than the legislated 30 days as indicated by interested and affected parties (I and APs).
+The documents were removed from the website and were only returned after queries were raised by various interested and affected parties."

-- 83.2 This finding is simply incorrect. - 83.3 Section 24(1A)(c) of the NEMA requires that every applicant must comply with the requirements prescribed in terms of the NEMA in relation to any procedure relating to public consultation and information gathering. - 83.4 The Draft EIAR was made available for a period of 31 daysfrom 26 February 2021 to 31 March 2021 inclusive.
-The link was thereafter removed. - 83.5 However, in response to requests from certain interested and affected parties for an extension of the legislated minimum 30-day timeframe in which to provide comments, the link was reinstated until the end of the agreed extension period to 6 April 2021 at 17h00.
+- 83.2 This finding is simply incorrect. - 83.3 Section 24(1A)(c) of the NEMA requires that every applicant must comply with the requirements prescribed in terms of the NEMA in relation to any procedure relating to public consultation and information gathering. - 83.4 The Draft EIAR was made available for a period of 31 days from 26 February 2021 to 31 March 2021 inclusive.
+The link was thereafter removed. - 83.5 However, in response to requests from certain interested and affected parties for an extension of the legislated minimum 30day timeframe in which to provide comments, the link was reinstated until the end of the agreed extension period to 6 April 2021 at 17h00.